 Stand Description for Stand 25

-This plantation has a mix of Larch and Red Pine.
+Description of Dominant This plantation has a mix of Larch and Red Pine.
 Both of these species

-are commonly used in reforestation projects.
+Vegetation and are commonly used in reforestation projects.
 It is suspected that this

-stand will shift to a northern hardwoods stand as time progresses.
+Successional Trends: stand will shift to a northern hardwoods stand as time progresses.

-0 acres
+Riparian Area: 0 acres

-This stand was cleared for agricultural use prior to the planting of the red pine and tamarack.
+Stand History: This stand was cleared for agricultural use prior to the planting of the red

+pine and tamarack.

-The stand was cleared for agricultural purposes in the 1800's.
+Logging History: The stand was cleared for agricultural purposes in the 1800's.

-Red Pine/Larch
+Forest Type: Red Pine/Larch

-4.6
+Acreage: 4.6

-Pole Timber
+Size Class: Pole Timber

-Even-Aged
+Structure: Even-Aged

-Plantation
+Origin: Plantation

-This stand is currently in good health.
+Stand Health: This stand is currently in good health.

-2
+Site quality: 2

-3
+Timber Quality: 3

-2
+Estimated Growth Rate (%): 2

-Natural
+Disturbance: Natural

-Unrestricted
+Operability: Unrestricted